ASDIO1/DDD-ClothingStore-Example/README.md

 The classes that use this interface are the Shirt and Necklace.

-### 3. Implement Liskov principle
+### 3. Implement Liskovs polimorfism principle

 As explained in the previous point, "TryOn" is an abstract method that can be implemented differently in each Class that inherits from THE Product class.
 So in the "program.cs" file I have created a list of products and added to it an object of each class (Clothing, Shirt, Tshirt, Accesorie and Necklace).
-Then with a for loop each product un the products list uses the "TryOn" method in its own way.
+Then with a for loop for each product in the products list I made each product to use the "TryOn" method which is implemented differently by each class.
-(The Shirt and Necklace classes use the IButtonUp method inside the "TryOn" method implementation each class has)
+(The Shirt and Necklace classes use the IButtonUp method inside the "TryOn" method implementation each one of these classes has)

+The code is very simple and should be self explanatory on how each class implements the "TryOn" method differently.

 ### 4. UML diagram